bestmethod/go-logger/README.md

   fmt.Fprintf(os.Stderr, "CRITICAL Could not initialize logger.
 Quitting.
 Details: %s\n", err) os.Exit(1)
 }

+// standard logger messages
 logger.Info("This is info message") logger.Debug("This is debug message") logger.Error("This is error message") logger.Warn("This is warning message") logger.Critical("This is critical message")

+// logger messages, like Printf (auto-discovery of printf happens, so same functions are used) logger.Info("%s %v","This is info message",10) logger.Debug("%s %v","This is debug message",10) logger.Error("%s %v","This is error message",10)
+logger.Warn("%s %v","This is warning message",10)
+logger.Critical("%s %v","This is critical message",10)

-code := 1
-logger.Fatal("This is a critical message that terminates the program with os.exit(code)", code)
+// standard fatal exit with custom exit code code := 1 logger.Fatal("This is a critical message that terminates the program with os.exit(code)", code)

+// fatal with printf has a separate fatalf code = 1 logger.Fatalf(code,"%s","This is a critical message that terminates the program with os.exit(code)")

 ```